 Professional facilitators are trained to design and lead meetings for teams and groups.
 A professional facilitator works for and with a leader to plan the meeting in advance, prepare the venue, materials, and conduct any pre-work, and to guide the group through the meeting.
 Facilitators focus on managing the meeting process and helping every participant engage successfully.
 Most facilitators...read more

-Facipulation is the sneaky underhanded application of facilitation techniques used in an attempt to manipulate a group towards a pre-determined outcome.
-Facipulation is basically tricking people into thinking they had a choice, when you were really cleverly steering the meeting to make sure you got your way all along.
+Facipulation is the application of facilitation techniques used in an attempt to manipulate a group towards a pre-determined outcome.
+Facipulation is basically tricking people into thinking they had a choice, when you were really cleverly steering the meeting to achieve a pre-determined outcome.

-This is a common concern expressed by non-facilitators, who may worry that intentionally designing meetings to achieve desired outcomes will box participants into...read more
+This is a common concern expressed by non-facilitators, who may worry that intentionally designing meetings to achieve desired outcomes will box participants into agreeing to something they...read more

 Facilitators and leaders ask for meeting feedback so they can work to improve future meetings.
 Asking for feedback helps the leader improve and sends a message about the importance of meeting quality to meeting participants.
 Meeting feedback is typically collected just before ending the meeting, as the last or next to last item on the agenda, or directly following the meeting using a meeting feedback form.
 When collected and reviewed over time, meeting feedback can give managers insight into...read more